hlefebvr/idol/documentation/decomposition_methods/dantzig_wolfe.rst

 Dantzig-Wolfe decomposition
 ===========================

-In this section, we will show how to use the Branch-and-Price solver to solve the *Generalized Assignment Problem* (GAP) using an external solver to solve each subproblem.
+In this section, we will show how to use the Branch-and-Price solver to solve_with_farkas_pricing the *Generalized Assignment Problem* (GAP) using an external solver to solve_with_farkas_pricing each subproblem.

 This tutorial regards the "advanced topic" of Column Generation and Dantzig-Wolfe decomposition, some prerequisites are needed: